The following are the applications available for the Full Pardon and the Certificate of Employability.

 - Complete the pardons application.

-- The Background Investigation Authorization form (see page 10 of the ‘Application for a Connecticut Full or Provisional Pardon’) must be signed and notarized by a Notary Public.
+- The Background Investigation Authorization form (see page 10 of the ‘Application for a Connecticut Pardon’) must be signed and notarized by a Notary Public.

 - If you are currently on probation you have to apply thru Court Support Services Division (CSSD).
 If you are on supervision by the Parole and Community Services Division of Department of Correction and only applying for a Certificate of Employability, a Supervising Officer Questionnaire must be completed (by your supervising officer) and attached.

 Send the original documents to: